-- Monday, January 12: Turn in one piece of paper for each group.
-This paper should contain 1) the names of each group member and 2) your preferred chemical. - Wednesday, January 14: I will approve your choice or suggest an alternative (in class). - Monday, January 26: Deadline for Meeting #1 - Monday, February 23: Deadline for Meeting #2 - March 6, 9, and 11 Presentations
+- Monday, January 11: Turn in one piece of paper for each group.
+This paper should contain 1) the names of each group member and 2) your preferred organic chemical. - Wednesday, January 13: I will approve your choice or suggest an alternative (in class). - Monday, January 25: Deadline for Meeting #1 - Monday, February 22: Deadline for Meeting #2 - March 7 and 9 Presentations (negotiable; will discuss in class)